multiversx/mx-docs/docs/validators/key-management/multikey-nodes.md

 nano authorized_keys
 ```

-Paste your pubkey & save & exit
+Paste your pubkey, save & exit
-The pubkey can be obtained by typing `cat ~/.ssh/id_rsa.pub` (or the name of your key)
+The pubkey can be obtained by typing `cat ~/.ssh/id_rsa.pub` (or the name of your key) on the machine that will be used to connect to this host

 ```bash
 chmod 600 authorized_keys